Can digestive disorders cause depression?

 Dietary Supplements

-An increasing number of people are taking probiotics as a dietary supplement.
+An increasing number of people are taking probiotics as a digestive health supplement.
 Probiotics are live microorganisms, such as bacteria or yeast, that may help to restore the balance of beneficial bacteria in the gut.
 In recent years, probiotics have been studied for their possible role in treating digestive disorders and depression.

 While the evidence is still preliminary, preliminary research suggests that probiotics may be an effective remedy for digestive issues and may also help to relieve symptoms of depression.
 However, it is important to note that not all probiotics are created equal, and more research is needed to determine which strains of bacteria are most effective for specific conditions.